 Roasted Cauliflower with Annatto Seed oil is every bit as delicious as it is pretty.
-All of the natural sugars in the vegetable come out as it slowly roasts, caramelizing it to perfecting.
-And the annatto seed oil colors it beautifully, making it even more pleasing to the eye.
-Rosh Hashanah begins this Wednesday, September 28th, and my husband’s birthday is the 29th.
-I’ll be celebrating both with some “small plates” and a gluten-free birthday cake!
-Quite a combination, I know. 😉
+All of the natural sugars in the vegetable come out as it slowly roasts, caramelizing it to perfection.
+The color of annatto recipes is always beautiful, making this even more pleasing to the eye.
+I love meals with “small plates.”
+And this recipe with annatto seed oil and clauliflower is a favorite.

 – annatto seeds